 - Smile and nod!
 Let the speaker know you are listening!

 Simplicity is king in an online workshop.
 In remote environments, simple activities that are easy to explain, deliver and run can help ensure the efficacy of your workshop and keep participants from becoming frustrated.
+Remember that facilitation is all about keeping things simple and making them easier!

 Depending on the workshop or meeting you are running, some tasks will likely be more complex by necessity.
 These should be simplified where possible, but there’s no getting away from the fact that design sprints, for example, have some more complex steps to make them successful.
 Counter-balance this with simple, easy-to-understand energizers that help people have fun and mentally recharge.